laravel-liberu/documentation/docs/frontend/datepicker.md

 - `isDanger` - `boolean`, optional, default `false`
 - `isWarning` - `boolean`, optional, default `false`

-### EnsoDatepicker
+### LiberuDatepicker
-Designed to be used within the Enso ecosystem, it uses several defaults & conventions requiring less configuration from the dev.
+Designed to be used within the Liberu ecosystem, it uses several defaults & conventions requiring less configuration from the dev.

 #### Example: